dlang/dub-docs/docs/index.md

 In the above example, all configurations include a dependency on `libasync` because that's declared at the top-level, but only the `unittest` configuration includes the dependencies `tested` and `dshould`.

+To build a project, run [`dub build`](cli-reference/dub-build/) (or just `dub`).

+As a project is built, DUB automatically resolves, downloads and builds its dependencies as needed.

+The resolved dependency versions are stored in a file next to the recipe file, called [dub.selections.json](dub-guide/selections.md), which is similar to a lock file.

 When running `dub test`, all [Unit Tests](https://tour.dlang.org/tour/en/gems/unittesting) found in [sourcePaths](dub-reference/build_settings.md#sourcepaths) are executed using the `unittest` configuration by default.